tosumon/removeduplicate/README.md

 com.test.DeDup is the main class for this project.
 We can run this main class directly.

-Or We can run that test class DeDupTest from test package for testing DeDup class functionality.
+Or We can run test class DeDupTest from test package for testing DeDup class functionality.

 # DeDup class has following three functions: